sththapa/Amazon-Books-Classification/README.md

 # Amazon-Books-Classification
-Amazon Books Classification on the basis of users preferences
+Amazon Books Classification on the basis of users preferences.